NVIDIA/NeMo-Skills/docs/tutorials/posts/gpt-oss-python.md

         "++prompt_config=gpt-oss/math "
         # we currently implement native Python code tool through text completions API
         # as we found alternative implementations to have issues.
-        # We will switch to the official responses API when those are addressed
+        # We will switch to the official responses API when the support is added
         "++use_completions_api=true "
         "++code_tags=gpt-oss "
         # gpt-oss generates a lot of code, so need to set max_code_executions high!